 Back to our example scenario from above:

 If you spend $4,000 annually at U.S. supermarkets and $2,000 annually on gas, you earn $300 in total cash back from the Blue Cash Preferred® Card from American Express.
 Subtract the $0 introductory annual fee for one year, then $95 annual fee, and you still net $205 in cash back.
 Remember — the Ally CashBack Credit Card only gives you up to $132 in this same spending scenario.
 The moral of the story is, rewards cards that have an annual fee can still outperform cards with no annual fee.
-So don’t let a fee deter you from reviewing an offer.
+So don’t let an annual fee deter you from reviewing an offer.

 Alliant Cashback Visa® Signature Card

 If you do most of your shopping at wholesale stores or you prefer a non-category card, the Alliant Cashback Visa® Signature Card is another option we recommend.
-The Alliant Cashback Visa® Signature Card gives you an unlimited 3% cash back during the first year; 2.5% cash back afterwards. $99 annual fee, waived the first year.
+The Alliant Cashback Visa® Signature Card gives you an unlimited 2.5% cash back on all purchases. $99 annual fee, waived the first year.
 If your spending is all over the map, an unlimited cash back card like the Alliant Cashback Visa® Signature Card can give you more flexibility than the Ally CashBack Credit Card.